P-Ade/alx-system_engineering-devops/0x00-shell_basics/README.md

-shows the path of current working directory
+shows the path of the current working directory